Kirk-Patrick/PHP-RealEstate-App/README.md

 Tool can be found at :https://www.devsense.com/
 NB.
 Due to not being a requirement in the specification.
 The password field was not encrypted, but in a real application this is imperative.In addition a more sophisticated System of user membership should be used similar to asp.net membership System

-Vido demo and commentry textfile can be found at :https://drive.google.com/open?id=1GkNfT1uf8gcm5X3S5_83yPWL1Sc6EfD8
+Vido demo and commentry textfile can be found at:https://drive.google.com/open?id=1lQBbVcdiiJQC2cZDYxB0A0GYto8-JV0l